 This section of the report provides background information on the group and its performance.
 Chesnara plc is a listed life insurance and pension holding company and has its shares admitted for trading on the London Stock Exchange.
-It administers approximately one million policies and operates as Countrywide Assured in the UK; as The Waard Group and Scildon in the Netherlands; and as Movestic in Sweden.
+It administers almost one million policies and operates as Countrywide Assured ('CA') in the UK; as The Waard Group and Scildon in the Netherlands; and as Movestic in Sweden.

 Following a three-pillar strategy, Chesnara's primary responsibility is the efficient administration of its customers' life and savings policies, focusing on good customer outcomes and providing a secure and compliant environment to protect their interests.
-It also adds value by writing profitable new business (primarily in Sweden and the Netherlands, although the UK business continues to write new on-shore bonds) and by undertaking value-adding acquisitions of either companies or portfolios.
+It also adds value by writing profitable new business in Sweden, the UK and the Netherlands, and by undertaking value-adding acquisitions of either companies or portfolios.